-Here are a few simple examples which show MariaDB backup and restore process.
+Here are a few simple examples that show the MariaDB backup and restore process.
 Use the following syntax to backup a single database:

 shell> mysqldump db_name > backup-file.sql

-And to restore a logical backup of MariaDB database use the next command:
+And to restore a logical backup of the MariaDB database use the next command:

 shell> mysql db_name < backup-file.sql

 InnoDB logical backup specifics

 The InnoDB engine uses the buffer pool, and it is crucial for its performance.
 This buffer stores indexes and data from its tables in memory.
 It’s important that the buffer contains the most frequently requested information if all InnoDB data do not fit into the memory.
 So all data that you have accessed the last time is a candidate for the insertion into the buffer pool.
 If the configurations are incorrect, then InnoDB can copy all contents of a table into the buffer pool during the table scan.
 So, the problem with the logical backup is that they always mean the full table scan.

 If everything is set up correctly, InnoDB can copy all the contents of a table into the buffer pool during the table scan.
 Such behavior causes problems of the logical backup in the case of the InnoDB engine as it always evokes the full table scan.